6 Tips for Crafting a Winning MBA Application

 It can be a balancing act, but take everything I said in the point directly above and add in a layer of flexibility.
 Open yourself to the possibility that your career path may take unexpected turns.
 For example, your “dream school” since childhood might not have the recruiting connections, teaching methodology, or scholarship opportunities that align with your current needs.
 Don’t miss opportunities that may actually be perfect for you just because they’re different from your original plan.

 Opinions are one thing; expertise is another.
 When it comes to applying to top MBA programs, get advice from those with first-hand experience.
 MBA alumni or current students are excellent resources for learning about the business school experience and its career-enhancing potential.
 If you don’t know anyone, ask the schools to help make introductions.
 For the admissions process, listen to those who’ve been at the decision table.
 Only they know what it actually takes to build the best applications possible for you.

 The MBA is a rare academic pursuit that can enhance your intellect, accelerate your career, and facilitate transformative self-discovery.
 Getting there takes hard work and preparation.
 But, with the right information, and the right community around you, you can find your “how” and your “why” on the way to your admissions “YES.”

 MLT’s MBA Prep Program provides unparalleled access to one-on-one coaching from former admissions officers at top-tier business schools, along with a full array of resources and activities that will strengthen every aspect of your MBA application.
-Additionally, MLT’s network of MBA alumni are ready to share their insights and support you every step of the way.
-The application deadline for MBA Prep is November 30, 2020.
+Additionally, MLT’s network of MBA alumni is ready to share their insights and support you every step of the way.
+The application deadlines for MBA Prep are October 18, 2022, and January 10, 2023.
 Apply today!

 Shannon Reinard Demko, MBA Prep Director and Senior Coach